 The Bonavita will brew roughly 8 excellent cups in 5-6 minutes, and its base keeps pots warm for up to two hours (if you opt for the hot plate model over the thermal carafe option).
 Measuring 13.2 x 8.7 x 14 inches, it’s also more counter-friendly than competing machines — though it should ideally be pulled out from beneath cabinets when in use due to the large amount of steam it produces.
 This is hands down the best automatic coffee machine for drip brewer fans looking to upgrade without breaking the bank.

 Best for the Designer Drinker: Bodum has made a name producing stylish kitchen accessories in a variety of interior-matching colors, and the Bistro Electric Pourover dutifully follows the same playbook.
 There are some trade-offs here.
 Its heating element produces slightly cooler water than other options, but it’s still within the suitable range.
 The included titanium-plated stainless steel filter isn’t as efficient at removing fine grinds like other solutions, so the cup is slightly grittier, albeit it still excellent tasting — akin to a french press.

 The spill-proof plastic thermos with a double-wall stainless steel interior carafe is an elegant design that minimizes the machine’s counter footprint while keeping coffee hot.
 But a lack of integrated heating element does make it less ideal for buyers who like to work through a single pot across a several hours.
-Some sources, including Gizmodo, feel this machine bests the Bonavita in overall taste, but its $250 asking price puts it in direct competition with other excellent automatic coffee machines.
+Some sources, including Gizmodo, feel this machine bests the Bonavita in overall taste, but its $250 asking price (only $118 in red) puts it in direct competition with other excellent automatic coffee machines.
 You’ll have to decide whether color options like red, orange, black, cream and a limey green are worth the nod.

 Technivorm Moccamaster CDGT-741 Coffee Maker